ysadka/nhl_hue/README.md

 - If a team is leading then the light will turn to the color of their jersey (controled in team_info.rb)

 On an Arduino:
--Light is placed in port 13 and will flash any time a team scores a goal
+- Light is placed in port 13 and will flash any time a team scores a goal

 Required Gems: